iterate-ch/docs/mountainduck/preferences.md

 An indexer runs every hour to determine whether purging is required based on the set preferences.

 ## Notifications
-Set which notifications you want to receive.
+Set which type of notifications you want to receive.
+Alternatively, you can choose *Open System Preferences* to disable the notifications all together.

 ```{image} _images/Notification_Preferences.png
 :alt: Notification Preferences
 :width: 700px
 ```

-Alternatively, you can choose *Open System Preferences* to disable the notifications completely.

 `````{tabs}
 ````{group-tab} macOS